7RU7H/Archive/Tools/Web-Applications-Attacking/Burpsuite/BurpSuite.md

 - Proxy: intercept and modify requests and responses
 	- Logging
 		- HTTP History Sub-Tab
-		- WebSockets Sub-Tab
+		- Web Sockets Sub-Tab
-	- WebSocket support
+	- Web Socket support
 	- Match and Replace
 		- Use [[Regular-Expressions]] to modify incoming and outgoing requests
-- Repeater: capturing, modifying and resending a request
+- Repeater: capturing, modifying and re-sending a request
 - Intruder: Rate-limited (Community version) endpoint spraying tool
+	- Positions: select attack type and configure payload within the request with the `§` symbol
+	- Payloads: value configuration of payload
+		- Payload sets
+			- Payload set for the number of set(s) of payloads
+			- Payload type
+		- Payload settings
+			- Load or Paste payloads into selected Payload type
+		- Payload processing
+			- Add, Edit, Define and prioritise rules to perform processing tasks
+		- Payload encoding
+	- Resource Pool: Automation configure a feature of [[Burpsuite-Pro-Version]]
+	- Settings: configure attack behaviour and Burp Suite's result handling
 - Decoder: Decodes data
 - Comparer: compares two data streams at the word or byte level
 - Sequencer: assess token randomness